 Tourists are better off enjoying this beautiful town in spring or autumn, avoiding the stifling heat in exchange for pleasantly warm weather.

 Whitewashed buildings line the streets as well a plethora of beautifully designed towers, steeples, palaces and churches.
-The magnificent architecture is enough of a reason to go, including the small yet regal Iglesia de los Descalzos.
+The magnificent architecture is enough of a reason to go if you like seeing beautiful places in Spain, including the small yet regal Iglesia de los Descalzos.

 10. Zahara de los Atunes